Storage architecture

 - failover cluster - In computing, a failover cluster refers to a group of independent servers that work together to maintain high availability of applications and services.

-- fault-tolerant - Fault-tolerant technology is a capability of a computer system, electronic system or network to deliver uninterrupted service, despite one or more of its components failing.
+- fault tolerance - Fault tolerance is the capability of a system to deliver uninterrupted service despite one or more of its components failing.

 - FDDI (Fiber Distributed Data Interface) - FDDI (Fiber Distributed Data Interface) is a network standard that uses fiber optic connections in a local area network (LAN) that can extend in range up to 200 kilometers (124 miles).